Capitanejo, Santander: Ecology

-Due to its dry warm climate, it has a vegetation where the magical carpet that can be seen when Capitanejo is seen in the distance, is a great variety of crops such as: tobacco, tomato, melon and sugarcane; wildly we find trees or shrubs such as: the cují, moral, chicken, yabo, mion, yurumo, totumo, tree bread, fig, acacias, mulato, oreganillo, yatago, some fruit such as mamón, coconut, zapote, avocado, mango, orange, tangerine, papaya, guayaba, congolos, passion fruit, sweet lemon, anon, tamarind, guanabana, guama and watermelon, another vegetation that characterizes and identifies the municipality are the cactus varieties known as tunos, as well as a unique species of large spines known as guasábaras.
+Due to its dry warm climate, it has a vegetation that forms a great variety of crops such as: tobacco, tomato, melon and sugarcane; wild trees or shrubs include: the cují, moral, chicken, yabo, mion, yurumo, totumo, tree bread, fig, acacias, mulato, oreganillo, yatago, some fruit such as mamón, coconut, zapote, avocado, mango, orange, tangerine, papaya, guayaba, congolos, passion fruit, sweet lemon, anon, tamarind, guanabana, guama and watermelon, another vegetation that characterizes and identifies the municipality are the cactus varieties known as tunos, as well as a unique species of large spines known as guasábaras.

 Of its wildlife, we can say that there are snakes such as coral and jackets among others; iguanas, lizards, faras, weasels, owls, hawks and birds of great variety such as tiles, mirlas, toches, turpiales, coha, swallows, redheads, copetones, pispirillos and pigeons (Torcaza).
 In the high parts of the town there are foxes, partridges, rabbits, squirrels and tinajos.

 In times of uplift of the Chicamocha river presents fish: Bocachico, chocuas or coroncoro, nicuro, but due to the high degree of pollution of the river these species are in danger of extinction.